Reduce stress with these affordable hobbies for a tight budget

-When the budget is tight, hobbies are often one of the first things to be cut from the budget.
+When money is tight, hobbies are often one of the first things to be cut from the budget.
 There are several reasons why this is not a good idea.
 Everyone's stress level increases in tough financial times.
 Medical experts and psychologists encourage us to engage in a hobby as a means of relieving stress.
-There is a fantastic article by Nancy Monson entitled "Sooth Your Soul, Get a Hobby" ťthat relates to the reader various studies and statistics regarding the value of engaging in a hobby.
-Even when money is tight, there are inexpensive hobbies that you can enjoy without denting the budget.
+There is a fantastic article by Nancy Monson entitled "Sooth Your Soul, Get a Hobby" that relates to the reader various studies and statistics regarding the value of engaging in a hobby.
+So find a way to enjoy yourself and reduce stress with one of these affordable hobbies for a tight budget.

 There are many hobbies you can engage in that are free or almost free.
 The following list is not all inclusive but can be a starting point for hobbies to pursue that can relieve stress, lower your blood pressure, challenge your mind, brighten your mood, and provide some physical exercise without adversely affect your budget.